-DYNAMIC LEAN INGS Underweight Neutral Overweight ASSET CLASS COMMENTS ш U.S. Investment Grade vs. U.S. High Yield We recently moved to neutral between investment-grade and high-yield bonds.
+DYNAMIC LEAN INGS Underweight Neutral Overweight ASSET CLASS COMMENTS U.S. Investment Grade vs. U.S. High Yield We recently moved to neutral between investment-grade and high-yield bonds.
 High-yield corporate spreads are tight, leaving little margin for error, but corporate fundamentals remain strong, and the rate-cutting cycle should mitigate some of the downside risks.
 In investment grade, we expect returns to be primarily driven by carry, offering steady income in a stable rate environment.
-FIXED INCOME Corporates vs. Government vs. Agency MBS We remain neutral within the fixed income super sectors but believe there is opportunity within the asset of for active management.
+FIXED INCOME We remain neutral within the fixed income super sectors but believe there is opportunity within the asset clas for active management.
 Asset-backed and mortgage-backed securities are attractive with 30-year mortgage rates remaining elevated, tempering prepayment risks.
 Duration We view duration as a diversifier in a multi-asset class portfolio given the macroeconomic uncertainty and volatility in yields, and so we remain neutral on duration as compared to the overall market.
 Investors holding cash should consider extending duration.
 ATIVES Private Assets For investors interested in alternative investments and able to handle illiquidity, exposure to some combination of private equity, private debt, and/or private real estate can be considered as part of a diversified portfolio.
-ALTERNATIVES Hedge Funds For investors interested in alternative investments and able to handle le about manager skill, exposure to hedge funds can be a helpful part of a especially true in volatile, low-return environments.
+ALTERNATIVES Hedge Funds For investors interested in alternative investments and able to handle less liquidity who have conviction about manager skill, exposure to hedge funds can be a helpful part of a diversified portfolio.
+This is